Limit of Love: Umizaru: Plot

 Following the decommissioning of the patrol vessel Nagare (ながれ), Daisuke Senzaki, now a Japan Coast Guard (JCG) rescue diver, is posted to the 10th Region Mobile Rescue Unit, based at Kagoshima Air Station.
 A plane crashes in the stormy seas, where Senzaki battles the elements to keep two victims alive, as he struggles to keep everyone on a wreckage which has become their lifeboat.
-Senzaki is only able to hold onto an adult male, while a young boy struggles to hang on by himself.
-Senzaki manages to keep the boy alive, but the heroic gesture by the man drowns from sacrifice.
+Senzaki can only hold onto an adult male, while a young boy struggles to hang on by himself.
+He manages to keep the boy alive, but the heroic gesture by the man drowns from sacrifice.
 He soon becomes plagued with guilt and self-doubt due to this episode, as he had pledged not to let anymore victims die.

 Senzaki's girlfriend Kanna Izawa takes time off her job and travels a long distance by car to see him.
 As the couple check into a hotel, Izawa locks herself out of her room, forcing her to spring a handmade wedding dress surprise on Senzaki, accompanied by a fashion designer.
 Izawa intended to fulfill the plans of marriage.
 Senzaki, still traumatised, is not prepared for marital commitments, and his reluctance drives a wedge between the two.
 Izawa leaves heartbroken in spite of the best efforts of Senzaki's buddy, Tetsuya Yoshioka, to mediate.

 En route to a routine training exercise, news arrives that a passenger ferry, the Clover, has run aground with 4 hours left to evacuate.
 Senzaki and Yoshioka are among the first divers on site, deployed by helicopter.
 Their stark prognosis of the ship's fate is compounded by revelations from Coast Guard crisis command: 620 passengers, 195 fuel-laden vehicles, with limited time to escape.
 Senzaki's rescue efforts takes a dramatic turn when he discovers his girlfriend Izawa on board.
 The disheartened Izawa had chosen to take the ferry instead of driving home as a fateful decision.
 Senzaki tells Izawa to abandon her belongings and proceed to the lifeboats, including the handmade wedding dress.
 As the couple part ways, Izawa asks for Senzaki's reassurance that they will meet again afterwards.

 While attending to an injured pregnant staff member, Megumi Honma, Senzaki becomes separated from the rest of his team as Homma informs him of a faster route to the escape hatches.
 The shortcut brings them to the vehicle deck of the ferry, where they meet an irritable passenger, Shinichi Ebihara, tending to his precious Ferrari.
 A sudden lurch wreaks havoc on the vehicles and ignites the petroleum, causing a massive explosion.
 The fire forces the 4 scrambling for cover on another deck where they become disoriented; trapped with no idea where to go.
 Ebihara eventually suffers an injury to his left thigh.
 They radio for help and find a duct in the room bears the markings "68-4T".